Pansu pullback and rigidity of mappings between Carnot groups: Complexified Carnot groups

 Recall that the complexification $V_\C$ of a real vector space $V$ is the tensor product $V\otimes_\R\C$, and that complexification has obvious compatibilities with tensor/wedge products and complex conjugation:

-If $M$ is a manifold, then may complexify the algebra $\Om^*(M)$ of differential forms, and then pullback and exterior derivative are $\C$-linear and real (i.e. they commute with complex conjugation).
+If $M$ is a manifold, then we may complexify tensor bundles of $M$ and their spaces of sections, in particular the algebra $\Om^*(M)$ of differential forms, and then pullback and exterior derivative are $\C$-linear and real (i.e. they commute with complex conjugation).
 Similarly for Pansu pullback, since it is based on an algebra homomorphism of exterior algebras.